Tracking Emotions – The Game is on

 Innovation will next lead to “computerized controlling” of human behaviors through hi-tech adventures like Neuralink by Elon Musk.
 Technologies like emotion-sensing robots, cars, digital wristbands, and keystrokes recording have a single goal: forecasting and controlling human emotions and behaviors.

 How & Why?

 Inner Balance is another innovation by Heart Math.
-It is a sensor for iPhone and Android for measuring heart rhythm patterns, gauging the user’s emotions with an app, including guided meditations, real-time coaching tips, and journaling.
-The app design aims to achieve the mental well being.
+It is a sensor for iPhone and Android for measuring heart rhythm patterns and gauging the user’s emotions with an app, including guided meditations, real-time coaching tips, and journaling.
+The app design aims to achieve mental well-being.
 The company recently added six new languages to meet the rising demand.

 The future of emotion tracking

 Emotional tracking is yet at an early stage.
 A lot of research and technology improvements are needed to push it to ultimate sophistication.
 The emotions detection, recording, and maneuvering market have a massive potential for experimentation and innovative startups.
 The masses thoughtlessly cling to such innovations.
 So the field carries a promising future for technology adventurists.
 It is too early to comment if the move will prove a blessing or another threat to human privacy.